hashicorp/design-system/website/docs/about/contribution.md

 !!!
 Info

-We currently only accepting collaborations from HashiCorp employees.
+We are currently only accepting collaborations from HashiCorp employees.
 Resources and links on this page may only be available to HashiCorp employees.

 !!!